ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 From now on, I will refer to `/srv/webapps/elvisdb` as `$ELVIS_HOME`

-*Note: on the active deployment of the production server, a file named /home/elvisdb/elvis-env.sh contains a list of these variables and their definitions.*
+*Note: on the active deployment of the production server, a file named /home/elvisdb/elvis-env.sh contains a list of variables and their definitions which may be helpful for navigating the server.*

 While in `$ELVIS_HOME`, run the following command:
 ```